HaarisSultan/exploratory-data-analysis---customer-loans-in-finance/README.md

 # Introduction

-This is my first time maintaining and working on a Data Analytics project; through it I have been able to develop and consolidate various aspects of my programming skills.
+This is my first time maintaining a reasonably large Data Analytics project; from this I have been able to develop and consolidate several aspects of my programming skills.
 For example:

-- Working with the pandas library
+- Working with pandas, seaborn and plotly (as well as numpy, missingno and pyYAML)
-- Writing clean code; creating multiple classes; using both notebooks and modules.
-- Gained more familiarity with Git and GitHub; keeping code up to date with docstrings; and writing a README
+- I gained more familiarity with Git:
-- Worked on a Exploratory Data Analysis task to get used to working with large data sets
+    - I created a requirements.txt file for the first time
+    - I wrote a README.md for my largest project to date
+- Worked on my first ever EDA project, going through the EDA lifecycle and constantly updating my approach to extract insights from the data

 The bulk of the code is in the EDA.ipynb file, which is where the data analysis takes place.
 The other python files (except for `db_utils.py`) provide functions to assist the EDA file in its analysis.